jasampler/draw-tangram/README.md

 ### Pieces ###

-To describe totally a piece, first you must give a name for each vertice of the piece and put all the *names* separated by hyphens in the order that these vertices are connected by lines, for example `a-b-c-a`.
-Second, you must add the *angles* of these lines separated by commas in the same order and enclosed in angle brackets, as in `<0,5,2>`.
-Third, add the *lengths* of these lines separated by commas in the same order and enclosed in square brackets, as in `[0:1,2,0:1]`.
+To describe totally a piece, first you must give a *name* for each vertice of the piece and write all the *names* separated by hyphens in the order that these vertices are connected by lines, repeating the first name at the last position, for example `a-b-c-a`.
+Second, you must write the *angles* of these lines separated by commas in the same order and enclosed in angle brackets, as in `<0,5,2>`.
+Third, write the *lengths* of these lines separated by commas in the same order and enclosed in square brackets, as in `[0:1,2,0:1]`.
 For example, the above medium-sized triangle can be written as:

     a-b-c-a <0,5,2> [0:1,2,0:1];